aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

     - *IdentityStoreId*: Required when GeneratePermissionSetsAndMappings is set to true.
 Identity Store ID can be found on the AWS IAM Identity Center console 'Settings' page.
     - *AutomationBuildProjectName*: Specify the name for the automation CodeBuild projects or leave default.
     - *ICMappingBucketName*: The same bucket name will be used in the automation and s3 stack.
 This S3 bucket is used to store the permission sets and mapping files. **Specify the same name you have specified in identity-center-stacks-parameters.json**.
-    - *SourceType*: Choose the source type for your pipeline (AWS CodeCommit or CodeStarConnection).
+    - *SourceType*: Choose the source type for your pipeline (AWS CodeCommit or CodeConnection Connection).
-    - *ConnectionArn*: The ARN of the CodeStar connection (**required if you set SourceType as CodeStarConnection**).
+    - *ConnectionArn*: The ARN of the CodeConnection connection (**required if you set SourceType as CodeConnection**).
-    - *RepositoryName*: The name of the repository (full name of repository with path for CodeStarConnection; repository name for AWS CodeCommit).
+    - *RepositoryName*: The name of the repository (full name of repository with path for CodeConnection Connection; repository name for AWS CodeCommit).
     - *RepoBranch*: The name of branch that will trigger the CodePipeline run.
 Default is 'main'.
     - *SNSPipelineApprovalEmail*: The email that will receive and approve pipeline approval notifications.
     - *OrgManagementAccount*: Account Id of the Organizations management account.